College of Arts & Science | University of Saskatchewan

 The Historical GIS Lab unites history and geography to explore change through time and variation across space.
 Merging historical methods with Geographic Information Systems technology opens up innovative analytical possibilities for historical research.

 The Historical Geographic Information Systems Lab (HGIS Lab) is a CFI funded research facility in the history department.
 It was one of the first digital history labs in Canada when Geoff Cunfer founded it in 2008.
-In recent years the lab has grown to include three additional faculty members: Jim Clifford, Ben Hoy and Andrew Watson.
+In recent years the lab has grown to include four additional faculty members: Jim Clifford, Ben Hoy, Cheryl Troupe, and Andrew Watson.
 The lab also trains dozens of students, from undergraduates through to PhD candidates, along with postdoctoral fellows and visiting faculty and students.

 Lab members’ specializations include environmental, energy, borderland, agricultural, urban and social histories of Canada, the United States and Britain.
 The faculty, postdoctoral fellows and students collaborate with scholars in Canada, the United States, Spain, Austria, the United Kingdom and Columbia.
 Research in the lab has been funded by numerous SSHRC and CFI grants, including a Partnership Grant, a Digging Into Data grant, Insight Grants, Insight Development grants and graduate student scholarships.